goblinhack/c-plus-plus-examples/README.md

 Let me know if this is useful to anyone or if there are any areas you want covered.
 Suggestions, enhancements and errata welcome.

-This is (probably perpetual) work in progress!
+This is a (probably perpetual) work in progress!

 [How to print hello world in color in C++, because why not](hello_world_color/README.md)